Rinnegatamante/Into-The-Breach-Vita/README.md

 - Due to the nature of the executable, it is impossible to re-implement proper Netflix subscription check.
 Please do download and use this loader only if you own an active Netflix subscription.
 - The loader has been tested with v.1.2.92 of the game.

+## Controls
+The Android game lacks controller support but the code for it is fully in the executable, so i restored it and enabled in the Vita loader (including cool PS4 icons).
+L and R triggers are mapped to L2/R2 and the back touch is mapped to L1/R1.
+Touch controls are still usable.

 ## Changelog

 ### v1.0